void-tech-um/react-workshop/docs/README.md

 Once you have cloned the repository, you will need to install Node.js and the dependencies for the project.

-If you already have Node.js installed, use `npm` to install `nvm`, the Node.js version manager.
+If you already have Node.js installed, use `wget` to install `nvm`, the Node.js version manager.
 You can check if you have Node.js installed by running `node --version`.

 ```console
 $ node --version